Parañaque: Spanish and American colonial eras

-American Period

 During the American Period of the Philippines, Parañaque became part of the newly established province of Rizal in 1901.
-The municipality was previously part of the province of Manila, which was disestablished on the same year.
+The municipality was previously part of the province of Manila, which was in turn disestablished.

 On October 12, 1903, Las Piñas was merged to become part of Parañaque.
-However, it was later separated on March 27, 1907, to become an independent town once again.
+However, it was later separated on March 27, 1907 to become an independent town once again.

-World War II
+Japanese occupation era

 On January 1, 1942, Parañaque was one of the towns of Rizal that was merged with Manila and Quezon City to form the City of Greater Manila.
 During the Japanese occupation of the Philippines in World War II, Parañaque supplied leadership to guerilla movements such as the Hunters ROTC, as well as food and arms.
 Parañaque was one of the first towns to be liberated and its guerillas helped pave the way for the combined American and Philippine Commonwealth forces to enter the south of Manila.
 As can be gleaned from the above, Parañaque has played and continues to play a strategic role in the Philippines' political and economic progress, as shown by the quick recovery the town shown following the damage it incurred during the long Battle of Manila in 1945.
 The City of Greater Manila was disestablished effective August 1, 1945.

+Philippine independence

+In late 1959, 17-year-old Arturo Porcuna murdered Serafin Ong, a Lyceum of the Philippines student who belonged to a prominent family in Manila, at the Barbecue Plaza along Dewey Boulevard (now Roxas Boulevard); it was among Porcuna's first criminal acts that lead to his notoriety as a gangster of the alias "Boy Golden".

+In 1965, barrios Baclaran and Tambo were excised from Parañaque to form part of the newly-established municipality of Baclaran.
+However, the Supreme Court of the Philippines later voided the creation of the new municipality, thus returning the aforementioned barrios to Parañaque.